jenky/hermes/README.md

 > All of your "tap" classes are resolved by the service container, so any constructor dependencies they require will automatically be injected.

-#### Tap class parameters
+#### "Tap" class parameters

-Tap class can also receive additional parameters.
+"Tap" class can also receive additional parameters.
 For example, if your handler needs to log the Guzzle request and response by using a specific Laravel logger channel, you could create a `LogMiddleware` class that receives a channel name as an additional argument.

 Additional parameters will be passed to the class after the `$stack` argument: